You know me? Who do you know then? – You know me? Then pleae, tell me who I am? (Dutch lyrics)

 This website regularly refers to an “I” (and sometimes to a “we”).
-A friend, who looked at the site said to me: and who may this “I ” be?
+A friend, who looked at the site said to me: and who might this “I ” be?
 He is right, of course.
 So here you’ll find my biography (as I wrote it).
 Of Rudi Holzhauer that is.
 For you to know in a slightly more personal way than in my LinkedIn profile who you are dealing with.

 - Rotterdam – a German name – green-white-green-with lions